November 1-7, Food Service Ministry

 Thank you for your participation and prayers for the Central Night Shelter and the homeless.
-It has been a difficult 2020 – 2021 season in many ways.
-As their “food service street ministry” comes to an end for the season, will you help us in providing meals each night beginning Thursday, March 25 through Wednesday, March 31 for 75 guests?
+It has been a difficult season in many ways.
+As their “food service street ministry” begins for the season, will you help us in providing meals each night beginning Monday, November 1 through Sunday, November 7 for 75 guests?

-Your assistance is requested in helping us provide each night 75 (525 total) of the following items that need to be assembled and packaged as “To Go” bags.
+Your assistance is requested in helping us provide each night 100 of the following items that need to be assembled and packaged as “To Go” bags.

 We also looking for donations of the following items which we will deliver to the guests that week: